ironhack-labs/data-labs/advanced-topics/network-analysis.md

 - What is the average degree?
 - What is the density of the graph?
 - Is this graph fully-connected?
 How do you know?
+- What gymnast has the highest betweenness centrality?
+- What gymnast has the highest Eigenvector centrality?
+- What gymnast has the highest degree centrality?

 ### Rows Represent Entities

 When we have a data set where the rows represent entities, we need to infer relationships based on attributes that different rows have in common.
 These relationships can be constructed based on entities belonging to the same group (same categorical variable values) or from having similar numeric variable values.
-These relationships are often undirected.
+These relationships are typically undirected.

-Additionally, we can aggregate further, grouping by individual entity and count the number of unique connections each entity has.
-This will provide us with context around each interaction, letting us see how connected each side of a transaction or interaction is.

-**Provide example here.**

-- Transforming data to graph structure
+The `us_mens_basketball.csv` data set is a good example of this.
+Each row represents an single basketball player's participation in a single event at a single Olympics.

+Below is a `df_to_graph` function that creates pairwise relationships from data sets where rows represent entities.
+It creates a copy of the data set and then leverages the Pandas `merge` method to join the two copies together via whatever categorical column or list of columns you choose to define the edges of the network.

 ```python
 def df_to_graph(df, entity, edge):